 If you start buying Halloween candy when the stores put it out, how many of those bags stay sealed until Oct 31?
 In our house – that would be none.
 LOL!
 So I have to have a “candy plan” in place for most of October.
 Don’t stock up on candy early if you’d rather not deal with it before you need to.

-his My husband likes to buy Halloween candy early.
-He hides it from me in man-cave.
+My husband likes to buy Halloween candy early.
+He hides it from me.
 (It’s not well-hidden, but that’s ok.
 It’s his, not mine.
 That works.)

 Donate the extra candy.
 Some gyms collect it.
 My lifting gym will have a table with treats out after holidays.

 Or <gasp> throw it away.
 I hate throwing away food, but have learned to toss the leftover treats that I don’t want around.

 I think this tip shows up on most lists because it makes sense.
 For trick-or-treaters, get candy kids would like that you’ll leave in the bowl.
 That works.

 With respect to Halloween, you can choose to not participate if you don’t want to deal with it.
 And you can choose to not eat pie at a holiday meal.

 Think about it – you choose to not eat a lot of things every day.
 (Liver.
 I choose not to eat liver daily and don’t feel deprived at all.
 Ha!)
 Remember – it’s not deprivation if it’s your choice.

 Full disclosure – this never worked for me.
 It was hard, but I had to learn how to control treats.
 Learning about macros and flexible dieting helped me do this.
 In my free training, How to Get Fit and Stay Fit After 40, I get into it more.
 Click here >>>

 But if it feels like deprivation, find a way to have it in your life, but in a way where you feel empowered and in control.